Please select at least 1 country or destination.

 Pre-existing illnesses: Some medical conditions that exist before you travel may not be covered.
 If you've recently been in hospital, have planned surgery, or suffering from a serious illness where overseas treatment is likely, you may find getting cover is tricker than usual.
 That's not to say if you do have a pre-existing condition you can't get cover at all, you may just need to have your condition assessed before cover can be granted.
 If cover is declined, in most cases, you can still buy a policy that would cover you for all other benefits, and for any unrelated illness or injury (just not your known pre-existing).

 Being reckless: Leaving your stuff behind in a cafe or forgetting to lock your hotel room will most likely lead to a case of theft or loss of your possessions.
 It’s up to you to keep your possessions secure and your insurance won’t pick up the tab if you refuse to do so.
-Equally failing to wear a helmet while riding a bike or riding a vehicle unlicensed is considered reckless behaviour, and not covered by travel insurance.
+Equally failing to wear a helmet while riding a bike or riding a vehicle unlicenced is considered reckless behaviour, and not covered by travel insurance.

 High-risk activities: Hey there adrenaline junkie!
 Many high-risk activities and extreme sports (e.g. American football, boxing, skydiving, competitive cycling, rock climbing, polo and motorsports) are not covered.
 Always check whether your planned activities are before you go jumping out of a plane (for example.)